Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Optical System

-In the above equation $f_0=c/2nL$ is the \ac{FSR} of the cavity. $\Delta\theta$ gives the difference in the total reflected phase from the mirror coatings $\theta_{\parallel}-\theta_{\perp}$, for the orthogonal polarization states.
-This is due to the birefringence of their dielectric coatings and will lead to an offset in the difference frequency between the lasers from some integer multiple of \ac{FSR}s by $\Delta \nu_\theta=f_0\Delta\theta/2\pi$.
-Fluctuations in the differential reflected phase from the mirror coatings will lead to the birefringence noise of the cavity and will be referred to as $\delta\nu_\theta$.
+In the above equation $\Delta n$ is the difference in the indices of refraction experienced by the orthogonally polarized fields as they propagate between the cavity mirrors and we assume $\Delta n \ll n$.
+For simplicity, we also assume that the birefringent medium spans the entire distance between the mirrors.
+The \ac{FSR} of the cavity is given by $f_0=c/2nL$ and therefore the laser frequency $\nu$ is equal to $Nf_0$.
+The term $\Delta\theta=\theta_{\parallel}-\theta_{\perp}$ gives the difference in the phase accumulated in the mirror coatings for the orthogonal polarization states.
+This is due to the birefringence of the dielectric mirror coatings and will lead to an offset in the difference frequency between the lasers from some integer multiple of \ac{FSR}s by $\Delta \nu_\theta=f_0\Delta\theta/2\pi$.
+Fluctuations in the differential reflected phase from the mirror coatings will lead to birefringence noise in the cavity.
+This equation also assumes no dispersion effects in the coatings.
+A calculation of the effects related to dispersion can be found in Appendix~\ref{App:Dis}.

-Perhaps counterintuitively, the finesse of the cavity does not appear in Equation~\ref{Eq:Del_nu}.
-The reason for this is once again that a higher finesse allows the resonances to act as better discriminator of the signal, but this does not amplify the signal itself.
+If there is some birefringent medium between the mirrors this will appear as an offset in the difference frequency between orthogonally polarized lasers of $\Delta\nu_n = \nu\Delta n$.
+The birefringence signal generated by \ac{VMB} at the magnet modulation frequency, $\Delta n_{_{\rm VMB}}$ in Equation~\ref{Eq:Del_n_vmb}, will introduce a modulation in the frequency difference between the resonances of the cavity for the orthogonally polarized fields of